julienq/zap/README.md

 Zap is Javascript library (with additional CSS and HTML resources) for SVG with a focus on games.
-It is a standalone library comprising utility functions (text formatting, element creation, parametrization, &c.) and basic objects (layers, sprites, and particles at the moment.)
+It is a standalone library comprising utility functions (text formatting, element creation, randomness, color, parametrization, &c.) and basic objects (layers, sprites, and particles at the moment.)

 Overview